9to5IT/Alfred-Parallels-Manager/readme.md

 Next is the super easy part, installing the Parallels Manager workflow in Alfred.

 1. First you actually need Alfred installed.
 If you don't have this head over to the [Alfred website](https://www.alfredapp.com/).
 2. Clone or downlod this repo.
-Alternatively download [this](./Parallels Manager.alfredworkflow) file.
+Alternatively right click this [this link](./Parallels%20Manager.alfredworkflow) and select Save as.
 3. Double click the `Parallels Manager.alfredworkflow` file
 4. This will automatically install the workflow in Alfred